ignackocom/CMacroExtensions/README.md

 # CMacroExtensions
 C Macro Extensions, a library collection of commonly used macros in the C language.<br/>
-C89, C99 and >C99 compatible, CPP98 and >CPP98 compatible.
+C89, C99 and >C99 compatible, CPP98 and >CPP98 compatible, Embedded C compatible.

 Example of use